dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

      -h, --help  Show this message and exit.
    <BLANKLINE>
    Commands:
+     cache     Inspect results.
+     database  ASR material project database.
      find      Find result files.
      list      List and search for recipes.
-     results  Show results for a specific recipe. run      Run recipe or python function in multiple folders.
+     params    Compile a params.json file with all options and defaults. results   Show results for a specific recipe. run       Run recipe or python function in multiple folders.
    ...

 .. code-block:: console